nayana487/web-servers-and-apis/readme.md

 'I love Darth Vader'
 ```

 You can also make a variable refer to a string.
-In iPython notebook type:
 ```bash
 x= "Luke, I am your father"
 ```